• Ntc

 Multiple-Input Multiple-Output (MU-MIMO): 16 Spatial Streams

 WiFi 7 attributes its huge throughput capacity to the support for 16 spatial streams, double that of WiFi 6.
-The streams are what devices use to send and receive information in different directions and exchange the data simultaneously for different devices.
+The streams are what devices use to send and receive information in different directions and exchange data simultaneously for different devices.
 In wireless transmission, more spatial streams are better as they facilitate faster data delivery and lower latency.

 Multi-Link Operation & Low Latency

 If you are using a WiFi 5 or WiFi 6 router, it can connect to one of the bands between 2.4 GHz and 5 GHz for data transmission because that’s the ability the standard allows them.
-As you know, 2.4 GHz is vulnerable to network congestion and its speed can be badly affected while the 5 GHz band gives a big speed bump but offers less coverage.
-WiFi 7 compatible devices can connect on two bands among the 2.4 GHz, 5 GHz, and 6 GHz bands thanks to Multi-Link Operation (MLO) technology.
-This unlocks faster connection through aggregation.
+As you know, 2.4 GHz is vulnerable to network congestion and its speed can be badly affected, while the 5 GHz band gives a big speed bump but offers less coverage.
+WiFi 7 compatible devices can connect on two bands among the 2.4 GHz, 5 GHz, and 6 GHz bands, thanks to Multi-Link Operation (MLO) technology.
+This unlocks faster connections through aggregation.
 It also allows for extremely low latency.

 OFDMA

 OFDMA or Orthogonal Frequency-Division Multiple Access splits available channels into different resource units (RU).
 This lets the network deliver smaller data packets to multiple users concurrently.
-This technology helps reduce latency elevate the efficiency of data transmission and make effective use of available spectrum.
+This technology helps reduce latency, elevate the efficiency of data transmission, and make effective use of available spectrum.

 Target wake time (TWT)